Today’s post is from the Sharing God’s Story with Disney’s Frozen bible study.

 If you are already a part of a good Christian/Church community, seek out someone who is not.
 Invite someone to join you in your faith community.
 Find an outsider on the fringe of your faith community and help them become a real part of it.

 Live life with others.

 More than likely you are in some sort of community.
-For some of us, it is related to our favorite sports team or collage alma mater, a favorite movie or TV show (I’m looking at you Trekkies!), a favorite band, etc. Everyone, to some degree, is in community.
+For some of us, it is related to our favorite sports team or college alma mater, a favorite movie or TV show (I’m looking at you Trekkies!), a favorite band, etc. Everyone, to some degree, is in a community.
 The community we need, however, is more than just like interests.
 We need a faith community.
 These other communities are great, but they should never replace our faith community.

 Sharing is caring!
 Would you please share this post?
 I truly appreciate it.

 Also, here are some free downloads to help you share God’s story with Disney’s Frozen!

 Get my free e-book, How to See God’s Story in Movies.
 This free download will help you share God’s story with your kids and students by showing you how to see God’s story in movies.

 Not only will this guarantee that you get the latest Reel Parables posts, but you will also get my most popular downloads, including “How to Time Travel.”